 Although the fairways are quite generous, there will be plenty of uneven lies to deal with.
 That, however, is not the biggest defence this course has to offer.
 The sizable greens are tiered and have large swales as if a whale was coming up to breach.
 Course knowledge helps to play to the right spots on these greens where you’ll be presented with opportunities to make putts but there are many areas that should be avoided at all costs.
 Be prepared for numerous shot options around the greens with many collection areas and elevation changes – your short game will need to be on song to negotiate all the undulations, hills and bunkers that protect the putting surfaces.

-The Valley course opened for play in 2009 and, at the time of writing, is quite dry and firm.
+The Valley course opened for play in 2009, with dry and firm playing conditions.
 A noticeable lack of housing around the Valley course is in stark contrast to its Mountain neighbour and therefore the Valley affords a very pleasant walk with each unique hole.

 Although in contrast to the Mountain course, the Valley is just as enjoyable and as well as relishing the stunning natural beauty of the course you can perhaps card a decent score too.